 Do Single People Need a Will or Trust?

 Estate planning for singles is particularly important because they do not have a spouse to rely upon should a tragedy strike.
 A spouse is usually the person that assists with caring for you when your ill or caring for children when you are unable to do so yourself.
 Without a spouse, this responsibility will likely fall upon your parents or siblings.
 To have a say, you must have an estate plan that clearly outlines who will assist you with your health and finances during times of need.
 Perhaps more important, if you have children, you need an estate plan to specify who will care for them if you cannot.
-With an estate plan, you cannot execute a medical and durable power of attorney to appointment a specific person to assist you.
+With an estate plan, you can execute a medical and durable power of attorney to appointment a specific person to assist you.
 You can also appoint a guardian for your children.

 An estate plan is also important to specify who will receive your assets.
 If a single person without children were to pass away without an estate plan their assets would pass to their next-of-kin—usually their parents or siblings.
 If a single person with minor children were to pass away without an estate plan their assets would pass to their children, but the money would likely be tied up in probate until the children reached eighteen.
 To specify who is to receive your assets, or prevent your money from being tied up in court you need an estate plan.